on this page find information and links that may be of interest to artists...

 Pertaining to how an artist DISPLAYS their work (matted works) for sale.

 A mat serves to keep the art work (watercolor, photograph, drawing, etc., from touching the glass.
 Artwork can be damaged if it comes in contact with glass or plexiglass too long, usually because of moisture getting inside between the art and the glass.
-It may also come to stick to the glass/plexiglass.
+The art may also come to stick to the glass/plexiglass.

 We all went to the same Home Ec class, that taught us to "use a mat color that picks up a color in the painting (image)".
 While that may be fine for a private home (although when I just said that to an interior decorator, she visibly cringed), IT MAY NOT BE BEST FOR AN ARTIST'S DISPLAY.